 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes:

-- 1. Support the equitable economic stability and recovery of 1,500 businesses and 18 non-profit organizations by May of 2023.
+1. Support the equitable economic stability and recovery of 750 businesses and non-profit organizations by August of 2023.

-- a.
-Number of small businesses served.

-- b.
-Number of non-profits served.